the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Added support for the following currencies in Tribe Commerce: Indian Rupees, Russian Rubles.
+Thanks to customer Isabelle B. for inspiring this change!
+[123096]

 = [4.10.0.1] 2019-02-07 =

 * Fix - Modify extension dependency checking with new system to determine if it can load [122368]